alextesy/alexstocks/README.md

 This project is available for personal and educational use.

 Questions or issues?
-Open a ticket in your team’s tracker or reach out via the internal channel used for Market Pulse operations.
+Open a ticket in your team’s tracker or reach out via the internal channel used for AlexStocks operations.

 ---